bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 After creating this fw_env.config file, check that the "fw_printenv" command correctly displays the u-boot environment variables as per the following example.
-Note that the values you see might be slighty different.
+Note that the values you see might be slightly different.

     root@SC-debian:~# fw_printenv
     baudrate=38400